mbatc/Fractal/README.md

 #### Classes

-Wherever possible, components should follow the OOP Factory design pattern.
-This should be done using a pure virtual base class to define the interface in the public API, and a derived class which implements that interface.

-A factory function should also be declared in the interface for the implementation do implement.
-Both the interface, and the factor function should be exported using the `flEXPORT` define.
+When appropriate, complex components should make use of the PImpl idiom (there are some macros to help with this in flPImpl.h).
+The public facing class should consist of public member functions, all other implementation details should be placed in the source file, as part of the internal implementation class.

 For example,
 ```